-Say hello to Cat – one of our recommended suppliers.
+Say hello to Cat – one of our recommended suppliers and wonderful wedding photographer.
 She tells us a little bit about herself and her photography business.

 PLEASE INTRODUCE YOURSELF

 Oh blimey, how do you make this not sound cheesy?!
 OK here goes!
 I’m Cat, I’m a late thirties something Mum of 3 and military wife.
 I have a small studio in the Cotswolds village of Bampton which is about half way between Oxford and Cheltenham (and yes my real name is Cat Stephens, and I promise you that you don’t want to hear me sing!!)

 WHAT MADE YOU WANT TO START YOUR BUSINESS?